ramhiser/blog-ramhiser/content/post/2018-04-16-building-scikit-learn-pipeline-with-pandas-dataframe.md

 )
 ```

 The classifier pipeline uses a [support vector machine](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) with a [radial basis function](https://en.wikipedia.org/wiki/Radial_basis_function_kernel) as its kernel.
 Currently, the pipeline applies the default hyperparameters.
 Instead of the defaults, let's search for the optimal `gamma` hyperparameter via 10-fold crossvalidation and [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
 As a side note, one nice byproduct of our `Pipeline` is that the imputation and scaling is applied during each cross-validation fold.
-In doing so, we've avoided subtle overfitting that occurs if you're not careful.
+In doing so, we've avoided subtle overfitting that can occur if we're not careful.

 To specify the hyperparameter grid, we use a dictionary.
 The keys indicate the hyperparameter to optimize, and the values give the candidate values.
 The key uses a `__` (two underscores) to delineate the classifier and the hyperparameter.
 If you're unfamiliar, you can chain multiple sets of `__` together in more complex pipelines: see [the Pipeline docs](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) for details.